<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Studies show that over 2 million children have experienced the wartime deployment of a parent in the past decade, many of them going through repeated deployments of a parent (Source: Verywell Family).
 Add to that the repeated stress of having a primary caregiver absent—and not just away but often in a dangerous situation or in an area with little contact, the toll taken on the remaining parent and family, the impact of reintegration as the deployed parent returns, and it’s easy to see the strain placed on our military kids.

 My goal here is to point you to some helpful resources to utilize for your own family.
-I’ve also polled some other military families for their input, and we all hope it helps your family realize you're not alone as they say goodbye once again, and to provide you with support that you may not be aware is available.
+I’ve also polled some other military families for their input, and we all hope it helps your family realize you're not alone as they say goodbye once again, and provide you with support that you may not be aware is available.

 Tip #1: Connect with other families and military children going through deployment.